-You must enter the full command name for the idle command.
+Enter the full command name for the idle command.
 ACSLS will reject all other forms of the command, such as i, id, or idl.

 force

 forces termination of new request processing.

 Use the idle command to stop ACSLS from processing new requests.
 For example, you idle ACSLS before doing maintenance or before terminating ACSLS.